Breathing Permit of Hôr: Translation

 The papyri have been translated several times.
-For the first translation, the editors of an independent quarterly journal, Dialogue: A Journal of Mormon Thought, arranged for John A. Wilson and Klaus Baer of the Oriental Institute at the University of Chicago and Richard Anthony Parker, Director of the Department of Egyptology at Brown University to translate the text from the photographs.
+For the first translation, the editors of an independent quarterly journal, Dialogue, arranged for John A. Wilson and Klaus Baer of the Oriental Institute at the University of Chicago and Richard Anthony Parker, Director of the Department of Egyptology at Brown University to translate the text from the photographs.
 Their translations were published in Dialogue in the summer and autumn of 1968.
 Klaus Baer was an instructor of Hugh Nibley, and the two maintained good relations throughout their careers.
 For Baer's translation, Nibley arranged for Baer to see the papyri.
 Baer wrote: "Just before this paper went to press, Professor Nibley was kind enough to show me the original papyri at Brigham Young University."

 Nibley himself performed a transliteration in 1975 (revised in 2005 by John Gee and Michael Rhodes).
 This transliteration was purposefully made without regard to grammar, as such it does not flow well in English, as Nibley himself was aware.
 Other notable translations are a 2002 translation by Mormon Egyptologist Michael Rhodes and a 2011 translation by non-Mormon Egyptologist Robert Ritner of the University of Chicago (also John Gee's instructor).

 The papyri were written in hieratic Egyptian characters (a sort of cursive hieroglyphic), and is read from right to left.
 (Lacunae in the manuscript are shown with an ellipsis or "[?]").
 The translations below were presented side by side, with line breaks for ease of comparison, but were not part of their translation.
 The Pilcrow symbol (¶) denotes a paragraph that translator added to their translation, but is not part of the Egyptian text.

 In Baer's translation, missing text that was inferred from other similar book of breathings were noted in italic.
 Nibley did not translate missing text, only translating words that were on the papyri.
 Rhodes and Ritner denoted missing text with brackets [].
 Text in-between brackets were inferred from other similar book of breathings.